minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 When a map in this section is ready to be moved to the [Maps](http://www.minecraftforum.net/forum/53-maps/) section, report the topic using the Report feature and request it to be moved.

 ## Resource Packs

 * Topics must include images or videos
-* Any required permissions must be displayed in the original post
 * Do not use copyrighted material in resource packs

 ### WIP Resource Packs